 You must keep hydrated while walking.
 A bladder is convenient while walking but I find them difficult to use in camp.
 If you can reach a pocket on your pack for a bottle, to me that is a better choice.
 Do not put your water bottle somewhere that you have to stop and remove the pack to get at.
 You will not drink as much as you need to due to the inconvenience.
 Dehydration can lead to cramping, poor circulation, headaches and eventually death.
 You will need some way to treat your water.
 There are several schools of thought, they all work equally well and are a matter of choice.
 You can boil your water.
 I carry a stainless steel bottle for this purpose.
 I can boil right in my container.
 This is helpful in the winter months, when my water freezes I can pop my bottle in the fire and thaw it out.
 A couple of disadvantages with boiling: The water tastes flat due to boiling the air out.
 You also have to allow the water to cool before drinking.
 That can take a while during the summer months.
 Chemical purification works by treating the water with, well, chemicals, often Iodine or Chlorine.
 Be careful if you are allergic to shell fish do not use an Iodine water treatment.
 You simply add chemicals per the package directions to usually 32 oz. of water, wait the prescribed time and drink.
 Of course then you are drinking the chemicals you used to “clean” your water.
 It can take on the taste of those chemicals.
 The third way is to filter.
 There are as many filters out there as there are water bottles.
 I prefer two types, a pump and a straw.
 Pumps are convenient on longer treks and when doing a lot of cooking re-hydrating foods.
 A straw works best when going Ultra-light and day hiking.
 The Aquamira Tactical Pro I use screws onto any pop bottle thread so you can use a variety of bottles.

-If you don't have far to go, cast iron is always a
+If you don't have far to go, cast iron is always a good choice for camp cookware. |

 The camp kitchen is probably another area that people, me included, tend to over pack.
 There are a lot of choices out there for cooking in the field.
 Remember the more you dirty, the more you have to clean.
 I have kept my kitchen down to only a couple of things.
 When by myself I take a pot, either a GSI Oilcamp cup, the GSI Soloist or the GSI Halulite Kettle.
 They each have the pros and cons.
 The cup is small and light.
 The Soloist is big and comes with the bowl and the stove can fit in it.
 The Kettle will boil faster due to its wide stance.
 I will usually bring along an insulated coffee mug as well.
 I like my coffee hot and don’t like to have to keep reheating it.
 I will sometimes add a squishy cup for oatmeal or rice; otherwise I eat right out of any packaging the food came in.
 For utensils I have a titanium Spork and my Swiss Army Knife.